Nerve Net

 Nerve Net is the eleventh solo studio album by Brian Eno, released on 1 September 1992 on Opal and Warner Bros.
 Records.
 It marked a return to more rock-oriented material, mixed with heavily syncopated rhythms, experimental electronic compositions and occasional elements of jazz.
 The ambient sensibility is still present on several tracks, though it is often darker and moodier than the pieces Eno is best known for.

 The album released 12-inch and CD singles for the pieces "Ali Click" and "Fractal Zoom", both of which featured various remixes of the songs by the likes of Moby, Markus Dravs and Isaac Osapanin.
 It received mixed reviews upon release.

+Eno's decision to eschew ambient music has been seen as ironic, as it was issued when the genre was enjoying peak popularity in Britain.
+Alongside several other of Eno's 1990s albums, it was re-released in 2014.

+Release

+Nerve Net was released in a period when ambient music – a genre that Eno had heavily worked in since the 1970s – had become very popular in the United Kingdom, via musicians like the Orb.
+Several music critics noticed that, just as ambient music was in vogue, Eno instead chose to make a loud, raucous album with Nerve Net, a sharp contrast to his preceding ambient body of work.
+As The Irish Times critic Tom Clayton-Lee later opined, the album "steered clear of Eno's ambient signatures, focusing instead of mostly broody jazz-influenced and rock-oriented compositions."
+It was the producer's first non-ambient solo record released in over 14 years, as well as his last 'pop' album until Another Day on Earth (2005).